Funding Opportunities

 A range of funding opportunities are available to postgraduate students, and the Department of Philosophy makes every effort to secure funding for students accepted into the programme.
 Some of these opportunities are identified below, and further details are available from the websites listed.

-The Irish Research Council (IRC) provides funding for students from the EU to pursue postgraduate work.
-The closing date for the receipt of applications for postgraduate funding through the IRC is usually February or March (please consult the IRC's website for the most up-to-date submission deadlines).
-Students do not need to have been offered a place in the Ph.D. programme before they can apply for funding through the IRC, but they do need the support of their proposed supervisor.
+Research Ireland (RI) provides funding for students to pursue postgraduate work.
+The closing date for the receipt of applications is usually October of the year before the student intends to begin their PhD studies.
+Students do not need to have been offered a place in the Ph.D. programme before they can apply for funding through Research Ireland, but they do need the support of their proposed supervisor.
+Students can also apply in the first year of their PhD at Trinity.
+Please consult RI’s website for the most up-to-date submission deadlines.

 John Dillon Fellowship in Ancient Philosophy